Austin Academy for Excellence Library

 Students are welcome to come to the library before school on Monday, Wednesday, Thursday, and Friday mornings at 8:00 a.m.
+Mrs. King will pick up students from the cafeteria at 8:05.
 Due to meeting conflicts, the library does not open until 8:40am on Tuesdays.

 Students are welcome to drop in and out of the library between classes as long as they make it to their scheduled classes on time.
-During scheduled class periods and homeroom, students must have a pass from a teacher to come to the library.
+During scheduled class periods, students must have a pass from a teacher to come to the library.
 Students needing to use the computers for research are required to sign in and out.

 Checking out a book

 Students are allowed to check out 3 items at a time.
 Books are checked out for 2 weeks at a time.
 Magazines will be checked out for 1 week, and reference books will be checked out for 3 days.
 Due date slips will always be available at the circulation counter when materials are checked out.